Advertiser disclosure

 • 10X miles on hotels and rental cars booked through Capital One Travel.

-Keep in Mind: If your spending is heavily concentrated in specific categories, there are other cards that can outperform 2X.
-For instance, the Chase Ink Business Preferred gives 3X points on travel, shipping, online advertising, and phone/internet (up to a cap).
+Keep in mind: If your spending is heavily concentrated in specific categories, there are other cards that can outperform 2X.
+For instance, the Chase Ink Business Preferred gives 3X points on travel, shipping, online advertising, and phone/internet expenses (up to a cap).
 But if your expenses span a wide range (or exceed category caps), the Venture X Business’s uncapped 2X on all purchases can actually yield more total rewards.
 It’s an excellent one-card solution for high-spending businesses that want maximum miles without complexity.

 Annual Fee: $395 (How to Justify It)

 The Venture X Business is a premium card with a $395 annual fee.
-At first glance, that’s a significant cost — but a hallmark of premium travel cards is that their perks can offset much or all of that fee if you take advantage of them.
+At first glance, that’s a significant cost—but a hallmark of premium travel cards is that their perks can offset much or all of that fee if you take advantage of them.
 Here’s how you can justify the $395 expense:

 Travel Benefits and Luxury Perks